Hoover Linx Cordless BH50010 Review

 I’m just starting off and there’s no way that I could afford a fancy $300 vacuum even though it has all the bells and whistles.

-This undoubtedly is one of the more popular models in their product line with over 6,500 reviews in Amazon alone and hundreds more in different shopping sites.
+This undoubtedly is one of the more popular models in their product line with over 9,000 reviews in Amazon alone.
+And thousands more in different shopping sites.

 Only one of the few vacs in the market equipped a motorized brush roll AND edge cleaning brushes that’ll clean floors right up to the edges.